darius/squee/README.md

              | Call e selector [e]     array at i put x
              | Actor [method] e        :: double n; 2 * n
              | Define v e              answer ::= 42
+             | Seclude e               foo; bar
-             | Block [e]               foo; bar; baz
+             | Then e1 e2              foo; bar
     method   = Method selector [v] e
     selector = [string] -- XXX arity 0/1 both imply selector has length 1...

-A block evaluates its subexpressions in order and returns the last value.
+A Then evaluates its subexpressions in order and returns the last value.

 A Define expression evaluates to what its subexpression evaluates to.
-The scope of the variable is the whole block it's defined in;
+The scope of the variable is the whole Seclude it's defined in;
 if it's referenced before it's bound, an error is raised.
+(Seclude was called 'block' in Algol-60; it's renamed here to avoid confusion with Smalltalk blocks.)

 In Actor the last e should evaluate to a block with selector and argument-list parameters; it's called on selector-not-found.